 Please note that applications are managed by the School of Computer Science in order to allow simultaneous application to other programs in related fields, but the academic home of the program is Mellon College of Science because it is a shared program so some functions (academics) are primarily under the Department of Biological Sciences.

 Matriculating students arrive at the Carnegie Mellon campus in August to attend the University-wide orientation.
-The week before classes start, the Department of Biological Sciences and Computational Biology Department holds their orientations, which includes research presentations, course advising, building and campus tours, safety training and ethics discussions.
+The week before classes start, the Department of Biological Sciences and Ray and Stephanie Lane Computational Biology Department holds their orientations, which includes research presentations, course advising, building and campus tours, safety training and ethics discussions.

 The typical semester-long course at CMU consists of 9-12 units.
 Full-time student status requires enrollment at least 36 units of coursework per semester.
 The minimum number of units required for the MSCB degree certification for students starting in fall 2019 is 144.
 These courses are primarily in the Computational Biology Department (course codes beginning with 02-) and the Biological Sciences Department (course codes beginning with 03-) and are divided over the following categories:

 For a full description of the coursework, visit the Curriculum page.